chrisbodger/veincam2019/Administration/meeting-minutes/week-8/Tuesday Week 8 30-04-19.md

 ### Governance
 * Aim to be better in harmony with what Ben expects and what subteam priorities are.
 * Need to clarify what educational experience/resources we aim to present students with and how we aim to do so.
 While the education/involvement of students is important we are prioritising teacher feedback.
+* To consider poster and development on this from last semester.

 ### Software
 * Histogram equalisation failing to be optimised.
 Linear artefacts are presents.
 This may simply be the tradeoff for high frame rates; therefore simply can't resolve the presence of linear artefacts.
 Ben thinks its an issue of the Histrogram settings - Patrick has played with said settings sufficiently.
 This issue has surely been overcome by someone else and is therefore worth investigating, but not absolutely critical.